 Over time, the judging process has becoming more formal.
 There are now five judges per category, each coming from a different aspect of the industry.
 We have also increased and changed the number of categories judged to reflect ongoing changes and trends in our industry.
 Categories now include business books, young adult novels, and graphic novels, amongst other newer and growing areas in book publishing.
 In 2016, we introduced a new category for self-published books to recognize the work being done by self-published authors.

 The show’s catalog debuted in 1988, first in black and white then switching to full color in 1999.
 Notably, the 1999 catalog won its printer, Worzalla, an award in the Gallery of Superb Printing.
 This was also the first year we printed a poster advertising the show, a tradition that we’ve carried on every year since.
 With an eye toward the future of printing technology, the catalog was printed digitally for the first time in the show’s history in 2014.

 That show was also the origin of our now-familiar logo.
 In 1990, Jessica A. Kirchoff designed the logo for the show featuring the New York skyline rising from an open book.
 It was later refreshed and updated by Jacquelynne Hudson in 2010.

-In 2017, the Book Show is being co-chaired by Angela Zurlo and Richard Bretan.
+In 2018, the Book Show is being co-chaired by Christine Davis and Edson Atwood.